-I am not a financial advisor, this post is just a few basic and simple money-saving tips for young people using my own experience and common sense!
+I am not a financial adviser, this post is just a few basic and simple money-saving tips for young people, using my own experience and common sense!

-But saving money as a young person doesn’t need to be complicated or daunting.
-It can just be as simple as budgeting, or even finding some money-saving tricks when you go out with friends.
+It can just be as simple as budgeting, or even finding a few money-saving tricks when you go out with friends.

-As a student you are really pushed to make the most of any possible discounts, but there are also other ways to save money and put aside a bit for the future.
+As a student, you’re really pushed to make the most of any possible discounts, but there are also a few other ways to save money and put aside a bit for the future.

 1. Create a separate account for non-essentials

-I put a weekly budget in this account and only use it for non-essential bits and pieces, such as when I need to grab something from the shop or when I want to go out with friends.
+I transfer a weekly budget into this account and I only use it for non-essential bits and pieces, such as when I need to grab something from the shop or when I want to go out with friends.